 In the UK, approximately 4 million homes have had cavity wall insulation retrofitted.
 Instances where insulation has directly caused damp bridging are extremely rare.
 When water penetration does occur, it is almost always due to construction defects in the property rather than the insulation itself or its installation.

 Issues like cracks or pre-existing damp problems are usually easy for a qualified assessor to identify and resolve.
-By addressing these defects beforehand, walls can be safely insulated without causing damp problems.
+By addressing these defects beforehand, walls can be safely insulated without causing dampness problems.
 This highlights the importance of conducting a thorough assessment prior to installation.

 Guaranteed for 25 Years